labeattie/lucasbeattiedotcom/_posts/2022-01-03-why-civil-engineers-vba.md

 That's it.
 You're ready to go!
 No software download is needed, no add-ins, and no purchase or installation request to send to the IT department.

 ## It's easy
 VBA code is extremely easy to get started with.
 I plan to make another article in the near future about tips for getting started in VBA, but there are loads of free resources available to get started learning.
-I started with a tutorial series on YouTube.
+I started learning with a tutorial series on YouTube.
 The documentation for this software is so robust and so many people are using it, that you can almost always figure out how to do exactly what you want with one of the first couple of results of a google search.

 VBA code is intuitive to understand and easy to debug.
 You can probably slowly step through a simple existing macro (F8 in the VBA window) and follow exactly what's going one even if you've never seen VBA before.
 Here's an example of what I mean.